Critical Introduction to African American History

 Slave Patrols and Black Codes

-This three-part syllabus topic provides a thorough investigation of slave codes, black codes and the construction of the U.S. slave patrol system as prototypes for Jim Crow segregation and modern-day policing.
+This three-part syllabus topic provides a thorough investigation of slave codes, black codes and the construction of the US slave patrol system as a prototype for Jim Crow segregation and modern-day antiblack policing theory.

 Providence Black History Walking tour